+Audio and video recordings are not allowed at Albany Lower Elementary School due to possible violations of FERPA and HIPPA, both of which are in place to protect the rights of students.
 Students may be videoed/photographed for educational purposes throughout the year.
 Only authorized personnel are allowed to videotape/photograph a student or classroom.
 Photographs may be submitted to local newspapers for publication throughout the year.
+Please note that this policy does not apply to general assemblies, award ceremonies, and other school sponsored events at ALE.